qrst07/cloudmc-standard-kb/en/gcp-compute-service/gcp-load-balancing.md

 #### Enabling SSL in the backend

 Google Cloud Platform automatically encrypts traffic between the load balancer and the backend services.
-However, for addidtional security, GCP supports HTTPS connections between the target proxy and the backend.
+However, for additional security, GCP supports HTTPS connections between the target proxy and the backend.
 The following requirements must be met:

    - A valid SSL certificate must be installed on each instance in the instance group.
 The certificate's common name does not have to match the instance's hostname.
    - Every instance in the group must be configured to use HTTPS.